 My favorite dish in London is the Vietnamese chicken curry from Banh Mi Bay.
-The curry is aromatic and so satisfying – like a full sensory escape from a busy day of work.
+The curry is aromatic and soul satisfying – like a full sensory escape from a busy day of work.
 The little takeaway restaurant that always has a line wrapping out of the door was one of my first discoveries near my office on the bustling Oxford street.
 I started sampling all of their dishes: lemongrass beef rice box, caramel pork banh mi and tender beef brisket pho.
 At some point I grew so passionate about the place that I told myself I had a duty to support the small business by going once a week and taking a colleague each time!

 I cut back on my visits to Banh Mi Bay when I made a commitment to eating at least one home-cooked meal per day.
 At £6.95 per meal (roughly $9), the filling chicken curry was a comparatively affordable lunch option in the city.
 But if I could budget better with cooking, I could save $5-25 a day from a lunch or dinner.
 The pledge helps make my huge apartment more affordable and gives me extra savings for all of my travels.